flyteorg/flyte/docs/source/gen/FlyteCTL_config_discover.rst

-.. _FlyteCTL_config_discover:
+.. _flytectl_config_discover:

-FlyteCTL config discover
+flytectl config discover
 ------------------------

 Searches for a config in one of the default search paths.